 Forensic accounting described research and analysis of financial information that may be lost or difficult to reobtain and is often utilised by law firms.

-While the numbers can appear daunting and unnavigable for the average person, an MBA and CPA certified accountant like Saira Fatah reassures that “it’s not impossible, you just need to admit when you need outside expertise and develop a productive relationship with the accountant you choose to hire”.
+While the numbers can appear daunting and unnavigable for the average person, an accountant like Saira Fatah reassures that “it’s not impossible, you just need to admit when you need outside expertise and develop a productive relationship with the accountant you choose to hire”.